Skip to main content

 • When appropriate, there are adequate provisions to protect the privacy of subjects, and to maintain the confidentiality of data.

-• Additional safeguards are included to insure that members of vulnerable populations (e.g., children, prisoners, pregnant women, mentally disabled persons, or economically or educationally disadvantaged persons) are not the subject of coercion or undue influence.
+• Additional safeguards are included to ensure that members of vulnerable populations (e.g., children, prisoners, pregnant women, mentally disabled persons, or economically or educationally disadvantaged persons) are not the subject of coercion or undue influence.

 Application Materials